shayanmostafaei/Metabolomic-Aging-Clock-MetaboAge-/README.md

 1. Prepare your metabolomics data in R.
 2. Run the scripts in order as listed above.
-3. ollow the instructions and comments in each script for detailed steps and configuration.
+3. Follow the instructions and comments in each script for detailed steps and configuration.

+## Sensitivity Analysis

+1. Compared stacked ensemble vs. single models (XGBoost, LightGBM, CatBoost).
+2. Stacked ensemble consistently achieved highest correlation and lowest RMSE/MAE across sexes.
+3. Details and results are provided in Table S1 of the manuscript.

 ## Reference